 Getting started 1

 Logging in to the Finder 1

-Logging in to the Portal
+Logging in to the Portal 6

-Querying the system 8
+Querying the system

-Searching the subject of interest 8
+Searching the subject of interest

-Executing an investigation 10
+Executing an investigation

-Creating an investigation 12
+Creating an investigation

 Editing the options of an investigation

-Navigating through the results of an investigation 20
+Navigating through the results of an investigation

-Comparing the properties of users and devices
+Comparing the properties of users and devices 24

-Visualizing system activity in the Finder
+Vieualizing avatam activity in the Finder 00

-Getting a quick overview
+Visualizing system activity in the Finder Getting a quick overview.

 Graphically observing the activity of users and devices

 Observing service performance

 Viewing network connections

-Viewing web requests 48
+Viewing web requests

+Viewing executions.

-Viewing executions 51
+viewing executions

-Manitoring IT quotom matrice 55

-Monitoring IT custom metrics
+Monitoring IT custom metrics 55

 Creating a metric

 Examples of metrics

-Following the evolution of a metric 00
+Following the evolution of a metric

 Monitoring IT services 69

-Analyzing service quality
+Analyzing service quality 69

-Creating a service
+Creating a service 71

-Following the evolution of a service
+Following the evolution of a service 75

 Specifying URL paths of web-based services

+Menouving the and wear averaging a 70

-Measuring the end-user experience 78
+Measuring the end-user experience

-Getting feedback from your end-users 78
+Getting feedback from your end-users

-Creating a campaign 82
+Creating a campaign

-Editing a campaign 86

-Types of questions

-Controlling the flow of questions
+Types of questions Controlling the flow of questions

-Translating a campaign

-Scrutinizing the results of a campaign 96
+Scrutinizing the results of a campaign